engtuncay/engtuncay.github.io/js2-typescript/notes/ts-02-types.md

 let scores = ["Programming", 5, "Software Design", 4];
 ```

-In this case, TypeScript infers the scores array as an array of string | number.
+In this case, TypeScript infers the scores array as an array of `string | number`.
 It’s equivalent to the following:

 ```js
 let scores: (string | number)[];